pyroscope/pyrocore/docs/updating.rst

 In any case, **make a backup** of your configuration and scripts, as mentioned at the start of this chapter.
 After creating the new configuration, merge in what's missing from your old configuration, but `migrate to the new syntax`_ first.
+For adding your custom settings, you can use your own files in the ``~/rtorrent/rtorrent.d`` directory.

 Migrating to Version 0.6.1 (UNRELEASED)